PotatoKingTheVII/Dolos/README.md

 <br>

-Dolos instead embeds data in a random pattern and only in pixels that don't stand out if their LSB is altered, making detection much harder and exceling in difficult situations with little noise/detail to hide payloads.
+Dolos instead embeds data in a random pattern and only in pixels that don't stand out if their LSB is altered, making detection much harder and excelling in difficult situations with little noise/detail to hide payloads.
 After increasing contrast as before we can't see an obvious payload, and it's only looking at the difference between the original image the edits become apparent:

 ![enter image description here](https://i.imgur.com/cDHWg2g.png) *Left: same contrast + payload as before but with Dolos.
 Right: difference with original file showing altered LSB*